wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_eth_getStorageAt.md

 ---
-title: matic:eth_getStorageAt \[POST\]
+title: matic:eth_getStorageAt - Polygon
-description: Returns the value from a storage position at a given address.
+description: Example code for the matic:eth_getStorageAt json-rpc method. Сomplete guide on how to use matic:eth_getStorageAt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters